Stealth Digital Asset Bill Surprises Crypto Market

 There is language that would authorize the Federal Reserve, to create a CBDC.
-Recently the Fed, which is expected to release a position paper in the coming weeks, said they weren’t sure it had the authority to do so under its current mandate.
+Recently, the Fed, which is expected to release a position paper in the coming weeks, said it wasn't sure it had the authority to do so under its current mandate.

 This is just a small part of funding the infrastructure bill that recognizes that the $2 trillion crypto market could be embraced and taxed.

 Securities vs. Commodities